kenwalger/lithium/docs/types/index.md

 ### [`var`](variable.md)

 A variable that can be of mixed type can be declared as the `var` type.
+The type of the variable will be determined when it is used in a function.

 ### [`cnst`](constant.md)